A Guide to Trading in Northern Ireland, and the Windsor Framework

 What does the Windsor Framework mean for parcel movements from GB to NI?

-From 30 September 2024, a new set of arrangements for the movement of parcels under the Windsor Framework will apply, which provides a durable basis on which to enable consumers to send and receive parcels as they do today, alongside parcel operators sharing standard commercial data with HMRC.
-As of that point, the same "green lane" arrangements that are applied for freight movements will also apply for parcel consignments moved between businesses.
-The Government will continue to work closely with parcel operators to develop these arrangements and provide support in preparing for them, including further guidance later this year.
+From 31st March 2025, a new set of arrangements for the movement of parcels under the Windsor Framework will apply, which provides a durable basis on which to enable consumers to send and receive parcels as they do today, alongside parcel operators sharing standard commercial data with HMRC.
+As of that point, the same "UK Internal Market lane" arrangements that are applied for freight movements will also apply for parcel consignments moved between businesses.

 What does the Windsor Framework change for VAT and excise?